chirpy2605/voron/V0/Dragon_Burner/README.md

 ### Extras:

-- ADXL345 front and side mount points and board mount
+- ADXL345 front mount (v0.1 only)
 - Heatsink thermistor support

 ## Printing:

-- Use the Voron defaults and print in ABS or better.
-The parts are orientated correctly in the STL.
+- Use the Voron defaults and print in ABS/ASA or better.
+The parts are orientated correctly in the STLs
 - Print the appropriate cowl for your sensor probe if you use one
 - Print the appropriate hotend mount
 - Print the extruder mount

 Note: If using an Orbiter v1.5 extruder, you will need the extruder mount and the hotend mounts from the [STL Orbiter1.5 subdirectory](STLs/Orbiter1.5).
 With this extruder you loose the addition of the heatbreak thermistor.

-Note: If using an Orbiter v2 extruder, you will need the extruder mount and the hotend mounts from the [STL Orbiter2 subdirectory](STLs/Orbiter2).
+Note: If using an Orbiter v2 extruder, you will need the extruder mount and the hotend mounts from the [STL Orbiter2 subdirectory](STLs/Orbiter2)

+Note: If using an Sherpa Micro, you will need the extruder mount and the hotend mounts from the [STL Sherpa Micron subdirectory](STLs/Sherpa_Micro)

-Note: If using the Sherpa Mini or a derivative, depending on which hotend you use, you may need the Sherpa_Mini_Mount.stl to clear the X carriage.
+Note: If using the Sherpa Mini or a derivative, depending on which hotend you use, you will need the Sherpa_Mini_Mount.stl to clear the X carriage

 ## BOM:

 - 2x M3x35mm SHCS/BHCS (2 for the X carriage mount)
-- 6x M3x5x4mm heat inserts (4 for extruder mount, optional: 2 for ADXL side mount)
+- 2x M3x5x4mm heat inserts (2 for extruder mount)
-- 2x M3x35mm SHCS/BHCS (2 for the X carriage mount)
-- 6x M3x8mm SHCS/BHCS (4 for extruder mount, optional: 2 for ADXL side mount)
+- 2x M3x8mm SHCS/BHCS (2 for extruder mount)
-- 2x M2x10mm self tapping screws (for blower fans)
+- 4x M2x10mm self tapping screws (for blower fans)
-- 2x M2x8mm BHCS and nuts (optional: to mount side ADXL)
 - 2x 4010 blower fans (24v recommended)
 - 1x 3010 hotend fan (24v recommended)